yang6world/hassio-addons/whisper/DOCS.md

 ## Backups

-Whisper model files can be quite large, so they are automatically excluded from backups.
-The models will be re-downloaded when the backup is restored.
+Whisper model files can be large, so they are automatically excluded from backups and re-downloaded on restore for remote models.
+After restoring a backup with a local custom Whisper model, manually copy your model directory again.

 ## Support